ont-app/graph-log/README.md

 The `ont-app.igraph.graph/Graph` data structure is immutable.
-The graph `ont-app.graph-log.core/log-graph` is an atom containing an instance of `ont-app.igraph.graph/Graph, an lightweight, immutable implementation of the IGraph protocol provided with ont-app/igraph.
+The graph `ont-app.graph-log.core/log-graph` is an atom containing an instance of `ont-app.igraph.graph/Graph, a lightweight, immutable implementation of the IGraph protocol provided with ont-app/igraph.

 All the graph-log constructs except a set of macros dealing with log